quixio/quix-streams/docs/write.md

 !!! tip

-	If your data source generates data at regular time intervals, or the information can be organized in a fixed list of Parameters, the [ParameterData](#parameter-data-format) format is a better fit for your time-series data.
+	If your data source generates data at regular time intervals, or the information can be organized in a fixed list of Parameters, the [TimeseriesData](#timeseriesdata-format) format is a better fit for your time-series data.

-Writing Events to a stream is identical to writing [ParameterData](#parameter-data-format) values, although you don’t need to use buffering features because events don’t need high-performance throughput.
+Writing Events to a stream is identical to writing [TimeseriesData](#timeseriesdata-format) values, although you don’t need to use buffering features because events don’t need high-performance throughput.

 ### EventData format